kimjulian-gc/The-Recursion-Theorem/README.md

 # the recursion theorem lab.

-This is my implementation of a <ins>**quine**</ins> for "The Recursion Theorem" lab in Grinnell's CSC-341 (commonly known as Theory of Computation in other institutions).
+This is my TypeScript implementation of a <ins>**quine**</ins> for "The Recursion Theorem" lab in Grinnell's CSC-341 (commonly known as Theory of Computation in other institutions).

 ## what is a quine?